-Two Englishmen will contest the European Masters final on Sunday with Joe Perry and Jimmy Robertson set to do battle for the title in Belgium.
+Two Englishmen will contest the European Masters title decider on Sunday with Joe Perry and Jimmy Robertson set to do battle for the title in Belgium.

 The pair emerged from hard-fought last four encounters with Anthony Hamilton and Mark King respectively to set up a clash in Lommel for the £75,000 top prize.